dotnet/android/Documentation/guides/AndroidAssetPacks.md

 The second type of `pack` is the `Asset` pack.
 This type of pack ONLY contains `AndroidAsset` items.
 It CANNOT contain any code or other resources.
-This type of `feature` pack can be installed at install-time, fast-follow or ondemand.
-It is most useful for apps which contain allot of `Assets`, such as Games or Multi Media applications.
+This type of `pack` can be installed at install-time, fast-follow or ondemand.
+It is most useful for apps which contain a lot of `Assets`, such as Games or Multi Media applications.
 See the [documentation](https://developer.android.com/guide/playcore/asset-delivery) for details on how this all works.
 .NET Android does not have any official support for this type of pack.